• Skip to primary navigation

 • Line one or two baking sheets with parchment.
 For 8 sandwich thins, you may need two baking sheets, depending on the size of sheets you have.

 • In a large bowl, combine the mozzarella and cream cheese and melt in the microwave.
-Check at 20 seconds, if not melted completely, mix a little and microwave for another 20 seconds.
+Check at 20 seconds, if not melted completely, mix a little and microwave in 10 second intervals until melted.

 • Mix the cheeses together until smooth and creamy.